vansh106/koinx_assignment/Readme.md

 - Simple algorithm to assess all the transactions stored of every address in DB.
 Then filtering out all the txns with "from" and "to" = address provided.
 And then performing basic computation.
 NOTE: Value of txn provided in api response is in WEI unit (10**18 times of ETH), it was converted to ETH and balance was computed.

 #### Cron job:
 - Cron jobs were used to fetch the Eth price every 10 minutes.
-Moreover, if you need to find it manually, I have made a custom endpoint as well. ( See ss)
+Moreover, if you need to find it manually, I have made a custom endpoint as well. ( See ss).

+#### DB schema
+- Head to /models/ to see both the DB schemas.

 ## Result Sceenshots